MattCardona/MovieDB/readme.md

 MovieDB
 =================

 MovieDB is a small project made with the MERN stack.
-Built without MongoDB, there is was need for a database at this point in time.
+Can create a user profile to save your favorite movies, tv-shows, and actor/actresses.
 Search and view information on new/old movies and Tv shows.

 Motivation
 =================